-Investment advisory services fees: For its investment advisory services, Mariner Wealth Advisors charges clients based on a percentage of assets under management.
+Investment advisory services fees: For its investment advisory services, the firm charges clients based on a percentage of assets under management (AUM).
 The maximum rate varies depending on which program clients use, as shown in the table below.

 |Mariner Wealth Advisors Investment Advisory Fee Schedule|